Paul Sally: Life and education

 Sally was diagnosed with type 1 diabetes in 1948.
 The condition resulted in his use of an eye patch and two prosthetic legs, which caused him to be widely referred to as "Professor Pirate," and "The Math Pirate" around the University of Chicago campus.
-He was known to detest cell phones in class and has destroyed several over the years by inviting students to stomp on them or by throwing them out of a window.
+He was known to detest cell phones in class and destroyed several over the years by inviting students to stomp on them or by throwing them out of a window.

 Career

 Sally joined the University of Chicago faculty in 1965 and taught there until his death.
 He was a member of the Institute for Advanced Study from 1967–68, 1971–72, 1981–82, and 1983–84.

 While at the IAS he collaborated with Joseph Shalika.
 In 1983, he became the first director of the University of Chicago School Mathematics Project, which is responsible for the Everyday Mathematics program (also called "Chicago math").

 He founded Seminars for Elementary Specialists and Mathematics Educators (SESAME) in 1992.
 He co-founded the Young Scholars Program with Dr. Diane Herrmann in 1988, providing mathematical enrichment for gifted Chicago-area students in grades 7–12.